BNasmith/PTForsyth/PTFWorkofChrist.md

 simple historic facts, the Cross and Christ."
 That is not Christianity.
 Christianity is a certain interpretation of those facts.
-How and why did the New Testament come into being ?
+How and why did the New Testament come into being?
 Was it simply to convince posterity that those facts had taken place?
-Was it simply to con- vince the world that Christ had risen from the dead ?
+Was it simply to con- vince the world that Christ had risen from the dead?
 If that were the grand object of the
 New Testament we should have a very different
-Bible in our hands, one addressed to the world and not to the Church, to critical science and not to faith ; and there would not be so much argument amongst scholars as there is.
+Bible in our hands, one addressed to the world and not to the Church, to critical science and not to faith; and there would not be so much argument amongst scholars as there is.
 The
 Bible did not come into being in order to provide future historians with a valuable docu-